-Biological Technicians with little to no experience tend to make between $26610 and $32990 while the more experienced ones make over $54060 per year.
+Biological Technicians with little to no experience tend to make between $29330 and $35190 while the more experienced ones can earn over $57400 per year.

-1 of the easiest ways to increase your salary as A Biological Technician is to move to a higher paying state like CA. Right now, the highest paying states for Biological Technicians are CA, CT, MA, MN and MD.
+One of the easiest ways to increase your salary as a Biological Technician is to move to a higher paying state like MA.
+Right now, the highest paying states for Biological Technicians are MA, CT, NJ, IL and CA.

-3 other factors that can increase your salary as A Biological Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Biological Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biological Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Biological Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.